jimisor/isor.co.uk/log.md

 - Admin of Google Play and iOs App Store applications.

 - Moved a component of a monolithic web app into a rest api architecture.
-To support development of an external React application.
+To support the development of an external React application.
 Including automated tests, auth, integration with 3rd party applications (credit check, payments, [ITSO HOPS](https://www.itso.org.uk/)), OpenApi documentation.